Your home may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it. Typical APR 13.35% variable.

 The amount available on a secured loan tends to be larger than that offered through an unsecured channel; this is because the lender has a guarantee that one way or another they will be able to reclaim their funds.

 Loan amounts may be anything up to 125% of the value of the secured property.
 The most common amounts tend to be between £3,000 and £100,000, although a higher sum may be possible.

 Some loan providers offer their best secured loans targeted at different levels of borrowing, so the cheapest secured loans for you will vary depending on the amount you want to borrow.

 The interest rate applied to a secured loan is dependent on the amount borrowed, the value of the property against which the loan is secured and the personal circumstances and credit history of the borrower.

-Although secured loans for bad credit are likely to have higher interest rates, secured loan companies (especially those who specialise in bad credit loans) are still willing to lend to individuals who fall into this category.
+Although secured loans for bad credit are likely to have higher interest rates, companies (especially those who specialise in bad credit loans) are still willing to lend to individuals who fall into this category.

 This also applies to others who may find it difficult to obtain unsecured credit including the self employed and those who work on a contract basis.

 Before committing it is important to compare the secured loan rates advertised by lenders so that you can get the cheapest secured loans.